4 min read

 It is a defiant footprint in each moment of expression.

-It is a great call into the abyss.
+It is a great call into the Abyss.

 A recognition that, for a brief flash, we are here, living, dreaming, and questioning the majesty of experience.